techidaily/site-facebook/source/_posts/10-reasons-to-quit-facebook-for-good.md

  Unlike the algorithms of other popular apps like TikTok, the suggestions you see for the content on Facebook are not always relevant to your activity.
 The company tampers with the recommendations by promoting posts that provoke reactions, regardless of whether the post is accurate.

  If you're unaware of Facebook's algorithm, you will be shocked to learn some of the real-life consequences it has caused.
-According to[The Guardian](https://www.theguardian.com/technology/2021/oct/07/facebooks-role-in-myanmar-and-ethiopia-under-new-scrutiny) , the company was allegedly involved in worsening the conditions in Myanmar and Ethiopia.
+According to [The Guardian](https://www.theguardian.com/technology/2021/oct/07/facebooks-role-in-myanmar-and-ethiopia-under-new-scrutiny) , the company was allegedly involved in worsening the conditions in Myanmar and Ethiopia.

- Recently, a study revealed that posts with significant[political misinformation during the 2020 US Presidential election](http://www.makeuseof.com/study-facebook-election-misinformation/) performed the best on Facebook.
+ Recently, a study revealed that posts with significant [political misinformation during the 2020 US Presidential election](http://www.makeuseof.com/study-facebook-election-misinformation/) performed the best on Facebook.
 Both of these examples show how Facebook's algorithm works to promote viral stuff rather than factual and moral content.

 ## 7\.
 Its User Interface and Timeline Have Flaws

  Facebook keeps on updating its timeline and UI for the web and its app.
 However, it still carries a lot of glitches and flaws, like something as simple as not being able to switch to a chronological feed.

  The new web interface is under a great deal of scrutiny.
 Facebook has made it look like a bigger version of its smartphone UI.
-Here is a detailed article by[Search Engine Journal](http://www.searchenginejournal.com/facebook-design-hated/378881/#close) on how the company has screwed up the timeline and UI.
+Here is a detailed article by [Search Engine Journal](http://www.searchenginejournal.com/facebook-design-hated/378881/#close) on how the company has screwed up the timeline and UI.

  However, you cannot do much about it as it forces its design on you.
 In contrast, you can customize your timeline on other social networks to better suit your requirements.
 This lack of freedom is pretty debilitating.